 Remember, you can enable or disable the optional Multi-Factor feature any time through the self-service dashboard.

-The new Titan Sign In system includes this feature, which once set up can generate One Time Passcodes that can be used to validate your identity for Two-Factor Authentication or when you've forgotten your password.
+The Titan Sign In system includes this feature, which once set up can generate One Time Passcodes that can be used to validate your identity for Two-Factor Authentication or when you've forgotten your password.
 Using Mobile Authenticator to receive One Time Passcodes is the preferred method because of the added layer of security it provides.

 You can enable it during the set up process or by logging into your Account Dashboard and then clicking the "Mobile Authenticator" link.
 The system will ask you to download either the Google Authenticator or PortalGuard Password Reset app from the appropriate application store for your device.